DeadGolden0/Website-Checker/README.md

 ./website_checker.sh [OPTIONS] [URL]
 ```

-> [!IMPORTANT]
-> -A : Perform all checks (SSL, HTTP headers, ping)
+- -A : Perform all checks (SSL, HTTP headers, ping)
-> -c : Check the SSL certificate only
+- -c : Check the SSL certificate only
-> -h : Check the HTTP headers only
+- -h : Check the HTTP headers only
-> -p : Perform a ping test only
+- -p : Perform a ping test only
-> -help : Display help and exit
+- -help : Display help and exit

 Example:
 ```bash